 What’s new in ATLAS.ti 9

-The all-new ATLAS.ti Version 9 is out, the ATLAS.ti Cloud is launched and the ATLAS.ti User Management System is at your disposal.
+The all-new ATLAS.ti Version 9 is out, ATLAS.ti Web has been launched, and the ATLAS.ti User Management System is at your disposal.

 While adhering to the philosophy and guiding principles of all the ATLAS.ti editions that have come before it and which have characterized the application since its inception some thirty years ago, ATLAS.ti 9 nonetheless represents a huge step toward the future.
 Implementation of new technologies (e.g. machine learning), a sleek and unified design between platforms, and laser-focused concentration on user experience and usability sets new standards.